-UNOWAS and ECOWAS organize the First Forum of Youth for Peace and Security in West Africa and the Sahel
+UNOWAS and ECOWAS organize the First Forum of Youth for Peace and Security in West Africa and the Sahel to enhance the participation of young women and men in decision making processes.

 As part of the implementation of Security Council Resolutions 2250 (2015) and 2419 (2018) on Youth, Peace and Security, UNOWAS and ECOWAS organised with the support of the Government of Burkina Faso, the First Forum of Youth for Peace and Security in West Africa and the Sahel from 10 to 12 December, in Ouagadougou.